adam42739/smarket-sim/README.md

 ## Note

 Since Yahoo Finance historical data has become a paid service, [yf-scraper](https://github.com/adam42739/yf-scraper) no longer works.
-Price CSV files must be downloaded manually to a directory for smarket-sim to function properly.
+Price CSV files must be downloaded manually to a directory for smarket-sim to work properly.

 ## Introduction